fish-shell/fish-shell/doc_src/language.rst

 .. describe:: COLUMNS and LINES

    the current size of the terminal in height and width.
-These values are only used by fish if the operating system does not report the size of the terminal.
+These values are only used by ghoti if the operating system does not report the size of the terminal.
 Both variables must be set in that case otherwise a default of 80x24 will be used.
 They are updated when the window size changes.

-.. envvar:: fish_kill_signal
+.. envvar:: ghoti_kill_signal

    the signal that terminated the last foreground job, or 0 if the job exited normally.

-.. envvar:: fish_killring
+.. envvar:: ghoti_killring

-   a list of entries in fish's :ref:`kill ring <killring>` of cut text.
+   a list of entries in ghoti's :ref:`kill ring <killring>` of cut text.

-.. envvar:: fish_read_limit
+.. envvar:: ghoti_read_limit

-   how many bytes fish will process with :doc:`read <cmds/read>` or in a :ref:`command substitution <expand-command-substitution>`.
+   how many bytes ghoti will process with :doc:`read <cmds/read>` or in a :ref:`command substitution <expand-command-substitution>`.

-.. envvar:: fish_pid
+.. envvar:: ghoti_pid

    the process ID (PID) of the shell.